devopsjesus/dscpush/README.md

 - Configure LCM settings from the authoring node
   - Currently all nodes in a NodeDefinition file will receive the same LCM settings
     - **TODO**: Move the LCM settings from the deployment script to the TargetNode class
+  - Able to reset the LCM to default settings using the `Reset-TargetLCM` function

 ## Configuration Management
 - Can compile configurations separately from publishing